-In addition to the dry run bidding, applicants will be required to submit prequalification applications to confirm the following:
+In addition to the round-zero bidding, applicants will be required to submit prequalification applications to confirm the following:

 - 1. They meet basic financial, managerial, technical, operational, and other regulatory and disclosure requirements, as described in Sections 2.4.11 through 2.4.17 of this document and required by the BEAD guidelines - 2.
 Certification of applicants' history and planned continuance of compliance with relevant labor laws and disclosure of past violations, as described in Sections 2.7.1 and 2.7.2 of this document and required by the BEAD guidelines - 3.
 Certification of applicants' willingness to abide by certain BEAD requirements, such as support for BABA and EHP requirements and anti-collusion and conflict-of-interest provisions, as described in Section 2.4.5 of this document and pursuant to the Arkansas state policy on anti-collusion, including acknowledgement of the following: - a.
 By submission of a bid or proposal, the subgrantees represent and warrant that the prices in the bid or proposal have been arrived at independently, without any collusion with another competing prospective contractor. - b.
 Collusion violates the Arkansas Procurement Law.
 Not only can it lead to suspension or debarment, it can be referred to the Attorney General's office for investigation and appropriate legal action.

-(Arkansas state policy on Anti-Collusion (State of Arkansas (2020).
-Arkansas Procurement Law § 19-11-240.
-See here.): - a) As used in this section, "collusion" means cooperation in the restraint of free and open competition in a public procurement, including without limitation: - 1) Price fixing; - 2) Bid rigging; - 3) Customer or market allocation; - 4) Misrepresenting the independence of the relationship between colluding parties; and - 5) Exerting improper influence on public officials to obtain advantage in a public procurement, including without limitation: - i) Offering bribes or kickbacks; - ii) Extortion; and - iii) Fraudulent misrepresentation. - b) When for any reason collusion is suspected among any bidders or offerors, a written notice of the relevant facts shall be transmitted to the Attorney General. - 1) All documents involved in a procurement in which collusion is suspected shall be retained until the Attorney General gives notice that they may be destroyed. - 2) All retained documents shall be made available to the Attorney General or a designee upon request and proper receipt of the request. - c) Collusion is cause for: - 1) Debarment from consideration for award of a contract under § 19-11-245; and - 2) Suspension from consideration for award of a contract if there is probable cause for suspecting collusion as determined by the Attorney General or the State Procurement Director.
+Arkansas state policy on Anti-Collusion6:

+- a) As used in this section, "collusion" means cooperation in the restraint of free and open competition in a public procurement, including without limitation: - 1) Price fixing; - 2) Bid rigging; - 3) Customer or market allocation; - 4) Misrepresenting the independence of the relationship between colluding parties; and - 5) Exerting improper influence on public officials to obtain advantage in a public procurement, including without limitation: - i) Offering bribes or kickbacks; - ii) Extortion; and - iii) Fraudulent misrepresentation. - b) When for any reason collusion is suspected among any bidders or offerors, a written notice of the relevant facts shall be transmitted to the Attorney General. - 1) All documents involved in a procurement in which collusion is suspected shall be retained until the Attorney General gives notice that they may be destroyed. - 2) All retained documents shall be made available to the Attorney General or a designee upon request and proper receipt of the request.